Higher-order volition: History

 An example for a failure to follow higher-order volitions is the drug addict who takes drugs even though they would like to quit taking drugs.
-According to Harry Frankfurt the drug addict has established free will when their higher-order volition to stop wanting drugs determines the precedence of their changing, action-determining desires either to take drugs or not to take drugs.
+According to Frankfurt, the drug addict has established free will when their higher-order volition to stop wanting drugs determines the precedence of their changing, action-determining desires either to take drugs or not to take drugs.